ZoeMeow1027/ZoeMeow1027/README.md

 Coding with hobby, not for requests :)

 <!-- Working projects and just for fun =)) -->
-## Working projects
+## Working projects (paused due to my project-based learning in university)
-- (Paused due to PBL6) [SubjectNotifier](https://github.com/ZoeMeow5466/SubjectNotifier/): Optimize view in page and subject notifications for DUT students.
+- [SubjectNotifier][github_repo_subjectnotifier]: Optimize view in page and subject notifications for DUT student page.
 Only on Android, for now.

-## Where's dutapi library for now?
-- Moved to new location.
-[Check here](https://github.com/dutapi-library).
+- DUT Wrapper Library: [Check here][github_repo_dutwrapperlib]

 <!-- My statistics -->
 ## Statistics